 I’m not talking about “metadata” like comments and tags here which form around every form of content.
 Content consumers do not visit a site specifically for the comments or tags but they do visit for Reviews (RottenTomatoes, TripAdvisor) and Answers (StackOverflow, Quora).

-Hence, incentivizing content creation on such platforms can be heavily tweaked by incentivizing creation of such seeds around which content gets created.
+Hence, incentivizing content the creation on such platforms can be heavily tweaked by incentivizing creation of such seeds around which content gets created.

 Moving from Discovery to Creation

 Most platforms relying on UGC have a very large number of users in discovery mode.
-Users come there looking for specific information and the search function serves as a critical first step for navigating such platforms.
+Users come there looking for specific information, and the search function serves as a critical first step for navigating such platforms.